-You cannot be too vigilant when it comes to computer security.
+You can’t be too vigilant when it comes to computer security.

-Each day we hear of a new virus or other type of malware making the rounds.
+It’s way too often that we hear of a new virus or another type of malware making the rounds.
 Email is often used to implant malware into a computer or direct the user to a malicious website.
-Once the computer has been compromised or you visit a malicious website you are at risk not only for computer problems but you are also at risk for your personal, financial and other information being stolen.
+Once the computer has been compromised or you visit a malicious website, you’re at risk not only for computer problems but also vulnerable to getting your personal, financial and other information stolen.
 This can lead to identity theft, data loss and a host of other problems.

 Choose a secure, random password and change it regularly.
-Choose a password that is at least 8 characters long.
-The password should be a combination of upper and lower case letters, numbers and symbols.
+Choose a password that is at least eight characters long.
+The password should be a combination of upper- and lowercase letters, numbers and symbols.
 Use a different password for each site you visit.

-I cannot stress the importance of having a different password for each website.
-Imagine if someone gains access to your email account.
-One look through your email messages and they can get an idea of the other sites you visit: your bank, your 401K provider, your doctor’s office, Social Security, sites you use to pay bills online and so on.
-If you use the same password for those sites it will be very easy for them to hack into those accounts as well.
+As an Information Technology expert, I can’t stress the importance of having a different password for each website.
+Imagine that someone gains access to your email account.
+One look through your email messages and they can get an idea of the other sites you visit: your bank, your 401(k) provider, your doctor’s office, Social Security, sites you use to pay bills online; for most of us, the list goes on.
+If you use the same password for all those sites, it will be very easy for someone to hack into those accounts.

-Never share your password with anyone else or write it down and leave it where others can see it.
-Working in IT I cannot count the number of times I have seen a user write their password down and stick it to their computer monitor or leave it out in plain sight.
+Never share your password with anyone else nor should you write it down and leave it where others can see it.
+Working in IT, I cannot count the number of times I have seen a user write a password down and stick it to a computer monitor or leave it out in plain sight.

-I personally use my password manager to generate another password.
-A set of random numbers, letters and characters.
-I then log those questions and answers in my password manager for each site so that I have the answers available if I ever need them.
+I personally use my password manager to generate another password: a set of random numbers, letters and characters.
+I then enter those questions and answers in my password manager for each site so that I have the answers available if I ever need them.

 Do not click a hyperlink in an email message that you are unsure of.
-Often these hyperlinks take you to a fake website.
+Often these hyperlinks take you to fake websites.
 Once there, you may be tricked into providing sensitive information.
-For example, the email may look like it is coming from your bank or someone else you do business with and the website may ask you to provide personal information.
+For example, the email may look like it is coming from your bank or someone else you do business with, and the website may ask you to provide personal information.

 Hyperlinks can also take you to a website that contains a virus or other malware such as a keylogger or ransomware.
-As with an email attachment, only click a hyperlink if you are expecting it and even then, be careful.
-If you are not sure, call the person who sent the message and ask them.
+As with an email attachment, click a hyperlink only if you’re expecting it and even then, be careful.
+If you are not sure, call the person who sent the message and ask.

 Avoid Public Wi-Fi